-Whether you go to university and study for a degree or Masters, or opt for on-the-job training through an architecture apprenticeship, there are a number of routes to becoming an architect
+Whether you go to university and study for a Bachelors or Masters degree or train on the job through an architecture apprenticeship, there are various routes to becoming an architect

 Architecture careers at a glance